 Easy Ways to Demonstrate Mastery

-Finally, particularly because we are often teaching the science standards as part of the IEP and/or alternate assessment, we need easy ways to demonstrate mastery.
+Finally, particularly because we are often teaching the science standards as part of the IEP and/or alternate assessment, we need an easy way to demonstrate mastery.
 We don’t want to add something on that creates more work through data collection, so permanent product is a good way to go.
-For instance, in the butterfly unit I included a number of different ways that the students can demonstrate mastery depending on their skill level.
+For instance, in the butterfly unit I included a number of different ways students can demonstrate mastery depending on their skill level.
 There are worksheets for cutting and pasting the stages using pictures, using words and pictures, and using writing with picture cues.